CHOReVOLUTION/chorevolution-studio/README.md

 	- BPMN2 modeler > http://download.eclipse.org/bpmn2-modeler/updates/oxygen/1.4.2
 	- CHOReVOLUTION Modeling Notations > http://nexus.disim.univaq.it/content/sites/chorevolution-modeling-notations/2.2.0

-3) Run mvn -U clean on the chorevolution-studio\extra\eu.chorevolution.studio.eclipse.core.configurator\
+3) Run `mvn -U clean` on the `chorevolution-studio\extra\eu.chorevolution.studio.eclipse.core.configurator\` folder

-4) Run mvn clean verify from the parent pom
+4) Run `mvn clean verify` from the parent pom

-5) Open the eclipse and import the maven projects for the chorevolution-studio
+5) Open the eclipse and import the following maven projects -
+	-

-6) Create a Run Configuration in order to tests your modification without generate the CHOReVOLUTION Studio bundle:
+6) Create a `Run Configuration` in order to run the CHOReVOLUTION Studio
 	1) select Eclipse Application and press new
-	2) name: chorevolution-studio-runtime
+	2) name: `chorevolution-studio-runtime`
-	3) workspace location: ${workspace_loc}/../chorevolution-studio-runtime
+	3) workspace location: `${workspace_loc}/../chorevolution-studio-runtime`
-	4) in the Arguments tab add -Djavax.ws.rs.ext.RuntimeDelegate=org.apache.cxf.jaxrs.impl.RuntimeDelegateImpl in the "VM arguments" text area
+	4) in the Arguments tab add `-Djavax.ws.rs.ext.RuntimeDelegate=org.apache.cxf.jaxrs.impl.RuntimeDelegateImpl` in the `VM arguments` text area

 ## Building
 In order to generate the CHOReVOLUTION Studio bundle, you can

-1) Run the script "build.bat -f -b" or the script "build.sh -f -b" depending on your operating system.
+1) Run the script `build.bat -f -b` or the script `build.sh -f -b` depending on your operating system

 OR